Robinpig/Note/docs/CS/DB/MySQL/serverlog.md

 Prior to MySQL 5.0, a similar capability was available, known as the update log.
 In MySQL 5.0 and higher, the binary log replaces the update log.

+binlog cache for each threads but only one binlog file

+write into page cache

+fsync to disk

+binlog_group_commit_sync_delay
+binlog_group_commit_sync_no_delay_count

 ### Configurations
 This system variable sets the binary logging format, and can be any one of `STATEMENT`, `ROW`, or `MIXED`.
 The default is `ROW`.

 Binary logging is enabled by default (the `log_bin` system variable is set to ON).

 **By default, the binary log is synchronized to disk at each write (`sync_binlog=1`)**.
 If `sync_binlog` was not enabled, and the operating system or machine (not only the MySQL server) crashed, there is a chance that the last statements of the binary log could be lost.
 To prevent this, enable the `sync_binlog` system variable to synchronize the binary log to disk after every *`N`* commit groups.
 The safest value for `sync_binlog` is 1 (the default), but this is also the slowest.

 In earlier MySQL releases, there was a chance of inconsistency between the table content and binary log content if a crash occurred, even with `sync_binlog` set to 1.
 For example, if you are using `InnoDB` tables and the MySQL server processes a `COMMIT` statement, it writes many prepared transactions to the binary log in sequence, synchronizes the binary log, and then commits the transaction into `InnoDB`.
 If the server unexpectedly exited between those two operations, the transaction would be rolled back by `InnoDB` at restart but still exist in the binary log.
 Such an issue was resolved in previous releases by enabling `InnoDB` support for two-phase commit in XA transactions.
 In 8.0.0 and higher, the `InnoDB` support for two-phase commit in XA transactions is always enabled.